cscart/docs/addons/tutorials/advanced.rst

 .. important::

     It is essential to follow the naming convention: ``fn_`` + *[addon id]* + ``_`` + *[hook name]*.

     A function named out ot this convention will be ignored.

-Showing Data in the Admin Panel: *extra.tpl*, *index.post.php*
+Showing Data in the Admin Panel: *extra.pre.tpl*, *index.post.php*
 ==============================================================

 In order to show the collected data in the admin panel we are going to use the TPL hook ``extra`` in the admin panel dashboard template (*skins/basic/admin/views/index.tpl*).

 Go to the directory *skins/basic/admin/addons* and create a directory named *advanced_addon*.
 In this directory, create a subdirectory *hooks* and inside it another subdirectory *index*.

 In this directory, create the file *extra.pre.tpl* with the following content (:download:`download <files/extra.pre.tpl>`):